frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/support/issue.md

 * All subsequent emails containing this Issue number in the subject will be added to this Issue thread.
 * The sender can also add attachments to the email.

-### 4.4 Assigning the Issue to a User
+### 4.4 Assigning Issues to Users

+> Issues can be assigned automatically among Users using [Assignment Rule](/docs/user/manual/en/setting-up/automation/assignment-rule).

 You can assign an Issue to a specific User by clicking on "Assign" feature in the left sidebar.
 This will add a new To Do to the user and also send a message indicating that this Issue is allocated.

 ![Assign Issue](/docs/assets/img/support/issue-assign.png)

 ### 4.5 Closing